 - continuing to take opioids despite negative effects on your obligations at work or home

 - spending significant time trying to obtain opioids or recovering from their effects

 - experiencing withdrawal symptoms when you stop taking opioids

 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR) doesn’t consider withdrawal or tolerance as symptoms of OUD if you’re taking opioids as prescribed by a healthcare professional.

 It’s also worth noting that OUD occurs on a spectrum that ranges from mild to severe, depending on your unique symptoms.

 If you think you might have OUD, consult a healthcare professional.
 They can answer any questions you may have and recommend next steps.

 Treatment for OUD often involves a combination of medication and therapy.
 This is known as medication-assisted therapy (MAT).

 Medications that might be used in MAT include:

-It’s possible to experience opioid overdose regardless of how long you’ve been taking opioids.
+It’s possible to experience opioid intoxication or accidental opioid poisoning regardless of how long you’ve been taking opioids.
 That said, long-term opioid use is linked to a higher risk of overdose.